-As the first-of-its kind sports VR documentary, m ss ng p eces and Oculus bring you courtside and behind the scenes in an unprecedented storytelling experience, Follow My Lead: The Story of the 2016 NBA Finals.
+As the first-of-its kind sports VR documentary, Oculus brings you courtside and behind the scenes in an unprecedented storytelling experience, Follow My Lead: The Story of the 2016 NBA Finals.

-Directed by Ray Tintori and Gabe Spitzer, the 25 minute Oculus experience has being hailed as “the next step in VR storytelling” and “a VR Movie That’s Actually Fun To Watch.”
-Narrated by Hollywood’s newest titan Michael B. Jordan and available now for the Gear V.
+The 25 minute Oculus experience has been hailed as “the next step in VR storytelling” and “a VR Movie That’s Actually Fun To Watch.”
+Narrated by Hollywood’s newest titan Michael B. Jordan and available now for the Gear VR.

 How to watch: